 Steps to Verifying Your Moving Company

-License number should be visible on truck, website, and any publication given to you by the mover.
+CPUC and DOT license numbers should be visible on the moving truck, company website, and any publication given to you by the mover.
 If you can’t find it, ask for it.
 Mover should provide you with their CPUC permit number.

 Go to the CPUC website and enter license number.

-Bonus: all legit movers will provide you with a “Important Information For Persons Moving Household Goods (within California)” booklet.
+Bonus: all legitimate movers will provide you with a “Important Information For Persons Moving Household Goods (within California)” booklet.